 A little more on Caliban: he has one line about how Miranda wasn't exactly refusing his affections.
 Brian Aldiss expanded this into a short story, with the two genuinely in love and Prospero forcing them apart for his own reasons.

 Raoul: Foppish pretty boy who was not interested in Christine until she became famous, or romantic young man fighting for his love?
+Were his attempts to convince Christine that the Phantom only existed "inside your mind" made out of concern for her mental well-being, or was he being dismissive of her, her thoughts, and her feelings?

 Madame Giry is one of the more enigmatic characters, too - talk to ten different fans and you will probably get ten different motivations behind her actions.

-The sequel Love Never Dies (2010) has made this even worse: Raoul has been turned from a brave and noble suitor into an angry alcoholic and gets blamed for his failed marriage to Christine because he's just not good enough for her.
+The sequel Love Never Dies (2010) has made this even worse: Raoul has been turned from Christine's good-hearted childhood friend into an angry alcoholic and gets blamed for his failed marriage to Christine because he's just not good enough for her.
 Critics of the show take the view that Raoul is the real victim, having been driven to dissolution by ten years of living with an emotionally distant and faithless wife and an irritatingly precocious kid.
 As well, in the 25th Anniversary staging of Phantom in 2011, Raoul seems to spend half the time exasperated with Christine and half the time bravely and boyishly adoring her, which may be a hint of what's to come in the sequel.
 Especially since Andrew Lloyd Webber cast his two Love Never Dies leads in the concert, it seems like he's deliberately trying to make a point that wasn't there.
 Fans who ignore the existence of Love Never Dies just think it's a more layered way to play Raoul, a role that can easily come off as dull or one-dimensional.

 Johanna can be seen as the token Broadway Love Interest, as she apparently fell in love with Anthony within the space of two seconds; or she could just be using Anthony to get an escape route away from Turpin's clutches.